 If you analyze in a team, work on the first 50-100 data points together, deciding on categories and classifying the answers.

-Distribute the following data among the team for classification - answers may match multiple categories.
+Distribute the remaining data among the team for classification; answers may match multiple categories.

 Switch the data within the team for a second blind classification and discuss possible discrepancies.

 Create frequency charts.

 First, look at the frequency distribution and identify common themes to gain insight into participants' pain points and delights.
 Then pinpoint what you have and have not been doing well in solving your target group's problems, as well as opportunities for improvement.
 You may find that the problem is slightly different than expected, or what you thought was a problem is not one at all.
 You may get ideas for additional product features.
 In any case, you end up with data on different experience categories and therefore many opportunities.

 Prediction bias: Do not ask about people’s opinions on potential products, situations, or what they think they need.
 People are bad at predicting the future!
 Ask about recent behavior and problems.

 Confirmation bias: Be careful not to use leading questions or give examples of what kind of answers you expect.